 Media Center Remote for Windows Phone 7 and Windows 8 UI

-The Media Center Remote apps along with the corresponding Media Center Remote Command Listener can control your Windows Media Center (7 & 8) computer and Extenders over the WiFi in your house.
+The Media Center Remote apps along with the corresponding Media Center Remote Command Listener can control your Windows Media Center (7 & 8) computer and Extenders over the WiFi card in your house.
 You can download free HD movies, browse movies, pictures, and video libraries on your device.
 Search for songs, artists, and albums to play or queue, or browse your collections as well as playlists to play on your Media Center.
-You can also use your phone to watch movies, videos and pictures.
+You can also use your phone to watch movies, videos, and pictures.

 Natural User Interaction Service